luisfelipe7/Learning-Django-REST-Framework/README.md

 # Install flask
 $ pip install flask
 ```
-2. Donwload the Pgadmin from the next url (<b> I don't recommend download the last version, because it have some bugs </b>) :
+2. Donwload the Pgadmin from the next url (<b> I don't recommend to download the last version, because it have some bugs </b>) :
 				https://www.postgresql.org/ftp/pgadmin/pgadmin4/
 3. According to the dowloaded file, install it with the next command: